NativeScript/docs-v7/styling.md

 page.addCss("button {background-color: blue}");
 ```

-#### Adding CSS From File
+#### Adding CSS From a File

 This snippet again adds new CSS styles to the current set.
-However, this methods reads them from a file.
-This is useful for organizing styles in files and reuse them across multiple pages.
+However, this method reads them from a file.
+It is useful for organizing styles in files and reusing them across multiple pages.

 ``` JavaScript
 page.addCssFile(cssFileName);